astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 In practice, the Earth is just not massive enough to provide strong enough spacetime curvature to measure the falling of a beam of photons.
+It is not technically possible to measure whether a beam of photons has shifted $10^{-16}$ m while crossing a room.
 If we want to see whether light is deflected by gravity, we need to consider much, much more massive objects, like stars, or even better, entire galaxies.
 If we consider the trajectories of photons traversing the vast distances of interstellar or intergalactic space, we can ask whether those trajectories are distorted away from straight lines by the gravity of massive objects.
 If mass distorts the spacetime around itself, one would expect a photon path near a massive object to bend, and not continue straight as one would expect the path in flat spacetime to do.

 In 1915, when Einstein was developing GR, he had one ready-made real-world phenomenon that he could explain: the precession of the